Therapy Dogs at the Library

 Back by popular demand, the Sun City Pet Club has graciously agreed to return to Smith Library Center to provide certified therapy dogs for SU students, staff, and faculty.

-Volunteer owners and their dogs will be on campus each Wednesday during the regular school semester from 11am to 1pm, starting August 29th.
+Volunteer owners and their dogs will be on campus each Wednesday during the regular school semester from 11am to 1pm, resuming January 16.

 Trained therapy dogs accompany their owners to campus to interact with the SU Community.

 According to the American Kennel Club (AKC), “Therapy dogs are dogs who go with their owners to volunteer in settings such as schools, hospitals, and nursing homes.